zainab-kazi/PDE4434_INTELLIGENT_SENSING_CW2/README.md

    - Execute the cells to load templates and start the detection pipeline.
    - The system will classify detected cards and display results in a live video feed.

-### YOLO-Based Detection
+### Real-time Detection
-1. Train the YOLO model as described in the [Training the Model](#training-the-model) section.
+1. Start the detection system as described above.
-2. Replace the detection logic in the notebook with the YOLO model.
+2. Position UNO cards in front of the webcam.
-3. Run the updated detection pipeline for real-time results.
+3. Detected cards will be highlighted with bounding boxes and labels indicating their color and type (e.g., `red_5_card`, `wild_plus_4_card`).

 ---